JoachimGoedhart/A_Shiny_start/Readme.md

 ## Bugs

 Anytime that you write code, you will introduce bugs.
 Finding and solving bugs (debugging) is an integral part of writing code and (often) you learn something from this process.
 Debugging a Shiny app can be hard, and I have not found the best way of doing this.
 A bracket or comma that is missing or in the wrong place can break the app.
 So pay attention and be precise when introducing new lines of code.
-One piece of advice is to often run the app and see if it runs at all and if so, if it runs as designed.
-If it does not run check the newly introduce code and any brackets and commas near the new code.
+One piece of advice is to often run the app and see if it runs at all and if so, whether it runs as designed.
+If it does not run, check the newly introduced code and any brackets and commas near the new code.

 ## Step 1 - Use ggplot2 for the output